Tr3yWay996/web/docs/pages/about/changelog/beta-F248.md

 - Add a choice for putting the application in maintenance mode when installing/upgrading Blueprint.
 - No longer use folder placeholders for navigating to the Pterodactyl directory. ([#40](https://github.com/BlueprintFramework/framework/pull/40))
 - The extensions page now shows a "<code><icon name="gear-fill"></icon> System</code>" badge on system extensions (such as Blueprint).
+- Add a new **Console** extension API which allows for creating new Artisan commands and automatically running them with intervals.

 <br/>